OceanOutcomes/ocean-outcomes/news/_posts/2026-06-12-building-better-tuna-fisheries-through-data-transparency-and-partnership.md

 Over the past several years, the FIP has actively engaged with two tuna Regional Fishery Management Organizations (RFMOs) — the <a href="https://www.wcpfc.int"target="_blank">Western and Central Pacific Fisheries Commission (WCPFC)</a> and the <a href="https://www.iattc.org/"target="_blank">Inter-American Tropical Tuna Commission (IATTC).</a>

->*"Lasting fishery improvement requires more than action on the water.
-It also requires active participation in the management systems that shape how fisheries are governed, monitored, and improved over time." — Ho-Tu Chiang, Taiwan Fisheries Senior Manager, Ocean Outcomes and CHSF FIP Lead*
+>**"Lasting fishery improvement requires more than action on the water.
+It also requires active participation in the management systems that shape how fisheries are governed, monitored, and improved over time." — Ho-Tu Chiang, O2 Taiwan Fisheries Senior Manage and CHSF FIP Lead**

 Working alongside industry representatives, government agencies, and conservation partners, the project has led CHSF to advocate for stronger harvest strategies and management measures designed to keep tuna populations healthy over the long term.